-Coaching and advising is essentially just coaching and advising on a 1-on-1 basis or maybe through group programs.
+Coaching and advising businesses essentially involve coaching and advising on a 1-on-1 basis or maybe through group programs.
 It’s super easy and quick to set up and your hourly rate can be quite decent, especially if you sell a group program, which means you offer access to you in a group setting.
 If you sell group access, you can sell it at a lower price point, sell more people in and get a multiplier effect on the amount of revenue you generate per unit of time you invest with the group.
 That, or you can sell 1-on-1 advising.

-This model is definitely not what you put out there to build an audience because only a very small percentage of people that are aggregating around your business, are going to become customers.
+This model is definitely not what you put out there to build an audience because only a very small percentage of people that are aggregating around your business are going to become customers.
 They’re not able to buy in at that level of service, and also you haven’t been able to sell them something at a lower price point to earn their trust.

-- Lower Ticket Sales (per sale)
+- Lower Ticket Sales (on a per sale basis)

 - Takes time away from your business

-Another thing you have to keep in mind is that, if you sell your time 1-on-1 or even in the group coaching environment, that’s actually time you’re taking away from your business that you can spend on growing and scaling your own business.
-That’s why you want to put an appropriate price on your 1-on-1 advising services and you have to limit the amount of access that people can get to you.
+Another thing you have to keep in mind is that, if you sell your time 1-on-1 or even in a group coaching environment, that’s actually time you’re taking away from your business that you can spend on growing and scaling your own business.
+That’s why you want to put an appropriate price on your 1-on-1 advising services and you must limit the amount of access that people can get to you.
 You need to have that time to work on actually growing your business.